 As companies and their leaders learn capitalize on new opportunities for growth in highly competitive markets, the role of the CFO is ever-more charged with preparing the company to meet these new growth challenges.

-In a recent Argyle CFO Virtual Event, John O’Rourke of Planful and two CFOs with thriving companies met for a panel discussion on this very topic.
+In an Argyle CFO Virtual Event, John O’Rourke of Planful and two CFOs with thriving companies met for a panel discussion on this very topic.
 Most of what was discussed directly supported the recent survey conducted by Argyle and Planful, entitled, “The Modern CFO as a Business Partner”.

 The panelists included Justin Markle, the CFO for Comcast Corporation’s Platform Services, which provides enterprise-level services on a global scale.
 Their offerings include media distribution services and advertising technologies.